Joe Fagnano: UConn

 During the 2023 season, Fagnano was named as the starting quarterback.
 On September 12, 2023, after only two games, head coach Jim L. Mora announced that Fagnano would be out for the rest of the season due to a shoulder injury.
 He finished the season with completing 18 out of 35 passing attempts for 173 yards and one interception.
+Fagnano was named the Offensive MVP of the 2024 Fenway Bowl.
+In 2025, he did not throw an interception until Week 12 against Air Force.